beefyfinance/beefy-blog/content/articles/beefy-x-aurora.en.md

 ### How does gas work on Aurora?

 Users can pay their transaction fees with ETH on Aurora.
 Relayers will take transactions in the EVM environment and complete them as NEAR transactions.
-An appropriate ETH amount will then be charged to match the NEAR fee. **At the moment, Aurora is offering zero fees while the logic for their gas system is being developed.** Gas limits must, however, still be respected even though the gas price is zero.
+An appropriate ETH amount will then be charged to match the NEAR fee. **At the moment, Aurora is offering zero fees while the logic for their gas system is being developed.**

 ### What vaults will Beefy support on Aurora?